lovenets/CS-notebook/leetcode/Hash Table.md

 **Solution**

-Use this problem directly using hash map and prefix sum.
-Change 0 in the original array to 1 then calculate the prefix sum.
+Solve this problem directly using hash map and prefix sum.
+Change 0 in the original array to -1 then calculate the prefix sum.
 If `sum[0, i] == sum[0, j]`, we can know that there are equal 0 and 1 in the subarray `[i + 1, j]`.
 We can use a hash map to accelerate the process by mapping sum to its corresponding index.

 ```go
 func findMaxLength(nums []int) int {